-PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) Transmission of Covid-19 through airborne particles due to interaction with a large number of other pupils Staff, pupils, visitors, contractors, household members Potential spread of infectious disease The school has applied the Government's principles of keeping groups separate (bubbles), keeping bubble sizes as small as is reasonably practicable (maximum of 12 per classroom during periods of high infection) and maintaining social distancing based on the age and ability of the pupils and the feasibility of measures when offering a broad curriculum; Pupils have been placed in 'class bubbles' and interaction between other classes minimised as far as is reasonably practicable; Classrooms are not shared with other class groups; Measures have been put in place to limit interaction, between year groups as much as possible; Start and finish times are staggered to keep groups apart as they arrive and leave school; Start and finish times and breaks are staggered to ensure that corridors or circulation routes have a limited number of pupils using them at any time and to reduce mixing between groups; Children in different groups are encouraged not to play together/socialise at break times.
+PART B. HAZARD IDENTIFICATION AND CONTROL MEASURES: List of significant hazards (something with the potential to cause harm) Who might be harmed Type of harm Existing controls (actions already taken to control the risk - include procedure for the task/activity where these are specified) cleaning schedule is followed and maintained; As the ability to social distance in early years setting is limited, additional meticulous attention is given to the cleaning regime; Shared resources are cleaned frequently and meticulously and before being shared and taken home or; Waste bins are emptied at least daily or more often as necessary and the contents disposed of safely; School follows the procedures set out in the Government guidance Cleaning in Non-Health Care Settings following a confirmed or suspected case of COVID-19 on site; Transmission of Covid-19 through airborne particles due to interaction with a Staff, pupils, visitors, contractors, household members Potential spread of infectious disease Pupils remain in 'class bubbles' and interaction between other classes minimised as far as is reasonably practicable; large number of other nousenola members Classrooms are not shared with other class groups; pupils Measures have been put in place to limit interaction, between year groups as much as possible; Children in different groups are encouraged not to play together/socialise at break times.
 Breaks are staggered to restrict the number of children playing at one time and groups are supervised and kept apart as far as possible; Classroom selection and timetabling have been carefully managed to reduce movement around the building and to prevent mixing of different groups of pupils Where possible rooms are accessed directly from outside (Reception); A one-way circulation route along corridors is in operation; Pupils in different groups are encouraged not to mix together at break times and groups are supervised and kept apart as far as possible; Lunch breaks are staggered allowing for time for cleaning of surfaces in